Software-Improvement-Group/sigridci/authentication-tokens.md

 The systems your tokens can access are inherited from your Sigrid account's permissions.
 That means that your permissions can be configured by your Sigrid administrator, from the user management page.

-These permissions also control whether your tokens are allowed to on-board new systems to Sigrid.
+## Token permissions for on-boarding new systems

 If your user account is authorized to access the entire portfolio, your tokens will be able to on-board more systems.
 If your account is restricted to only accessing a specific set of systems, your tokens can only access those systems and will not be allowed to on-board new ones.

 ## Contact and support